Fred G. Hughes Stadium is part of the Robert W. Plaster Sports Complex on the campus of Missouri Southern

 photo, taken in 2003, shows the new turf in place at Fred G. Hughes

 Stadium.
 The track was resurfaced following the '03 football

 Missouri Southern and Pittsburg State play in the annual Sonic Miner's Bowl each year.
 The above and right photos are from the 2005 game at Fred G. Hughes Stadium, which played host to the largest crowd ever to see a football game at Missouri Southern.

 Fred G. Hughes Stadium

 The first college football facility in the state to have an artificial-turf playing field, Hughes Stadium was outfitted with a brand new playing surface in 2003.
-Sprinturf, a Wayne, Pa. based company was contracted to replace the artificial surface in early 2003.
+Sprinturf, a Wayne, Pa. based company was contracted to replace the artificial surface early that year.
 Sprinturf, a leading synthetic turf company, is the innovator and patent holder of the first all rubber infill synthetic grass system.
 Vertically integrated, Sprinturf designs, manufactures, installs and services synthetic grass systems that look, feel and play like natural grass.
 Gone are the days of rug burns from previous artificial surfaces.